The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: Introduction

-The proof of the sub-exponential growth of derivatives is based on encoding the group action as a $\D(\s^2)$-cocycle over the shift on $S^{\Z}$, this is what is typically done in random dynamics, see \cite{Kif}.
-It is closely related to the Livsic Theorem for diffeomorphism group cocycles and to Katok's closing lemma (See Lemma \ref{Katok}, or \cite{KatHas}).
-Our proof will be based on the proof by Kocsard-Potrie for the Livsic's Theorem for low dimensional diffeomorphisms cocycles given in \cite{KocPot}.\\
+To do that, let $G$ be a finitely generated periodic sub-group of $\Diff\infty\omega(\Ss^2)$ with bounded exponent.
+In \S\ref{sec:derivatives} we show that the group $G$ exhibits \emph{sub-exponential growth of derivatives,} \ie the norm of the derivatives of the elements of $G$ grows sub-exponentially with respect to their word length in $G$.
+The proof of the sub-exponential growth of derivatives is based on encoding the group action as a $\Diff{}{}(\Ss^2)$-cocycle over the full-shift $k$ symbols, where $k$ denotes the amount of generators of $G$.
+This is a classical construction in random dynamics (see for instance \cite{kifer2006random}) and we use it to show that the exponential growth of derivative implies the existence of an element of $G$ exhibiting a hyperbolic periodic point, which contradicts the fact that $G$ is periodic.
+These ideas are closely related Livsic's theorem for diffeomorphism group cocycles \cite{KocsardPotrieLivThm, AvilaKocLiu} and to Katok's closing lemma (see Lemma~\ref{Katok}).

-In the case where $G$ has exponential growth (where our trick of the metrics $m_{\e}$ does not work), we use a more elementary argument to obtain a contradiction, the argument is based on contrasting the exponential growth of $G$ with the fact that $G$ has sub-exponential growth of derivatives.
-The argument is fairly elementary but is at this stage that the assumption of $G$ having bounded exponent is used.\\